Master's Program in Autism Studies

 47.568 Behavioral Intervention Program Models in Autism

-Approved (9 credits total; choose any three of the following):
+Elective Option (6 credits total; choose any two of the following):

 47.501 Applied Developmental Psychology